david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Audio_Analytics_Tutorial.md

 	<summary>Build a Simple Pipeline</summary>
 <br>

 This exercise helps you create a GStreamer pipeline that uses specific models to run detection on an Intermediate Representation (IR) formatted model.
 In this exercise you run inference to detect people and vehicles in a video.
+This exercise will introduce the general concepts and focus on video.
+The following exercises apply these concepts to audio.

 This exercise introduces you to using the following GAA elements: